 For this purpose, it is recommended to use two types of rubbing.
 One should apply to the cavities with a dry rub.
-The other is a wet scrub that should be applied to the outside of the turkey.
-The reason for this is that wet rubs stick much better to the bird’s outer surface.
+The other is a wet scrub that should be applied outside the turkey.
+This is because wet rubs stick much better to the bird’s outer surface.

-To make a wet rub, mix vegetable oil and seasonings to form a thick dough.
-I want to apply it not only on the outside of the bird, but also under the skin of the breast.
-To do this, very gently separate the skin from the flesh and gently massage the rub between them.
-Be careful not to completely remove the bird’s skin.
+Mix vegetable oil and seasonings to form a thick dough to make a wet rub.
+I want to apply it not only on the outside of the bird but also under the skin of the breast.
+To do this, gently separate the skin from the flesh and gently massage the rub between them.
+Be careful not to remove the bird’s skin completely.
 Use a toothpick to keep the skin attached to the turkey.

 Choose the right

 One of the keys to good acting is choosing the right kind of wood.
 This is especially true of turkey meat.
-Turkey meat tends to absorb the taste of smoke much more readily than other types of meat.
+Turkey meat absorbs the taste of smoke much more readily than other types of meat.